Genusbiz/docs/terminology.md

 ## App model

 An app model is a formalized description of a software app's user interface, logic and data, expressed using Genus Apps.

+The behavior and appearance of your Genus app is determined by the content of your app model, i.e. the model is the app.
+The app model is stored in a database and maintained using [Genus Studio](#genus-studio).

 App model is short for application model, but the shorter term is generally preferred and considered the more modern term.
-The behavior and appearance of your Genus app is determined by the content of your app model, i.e. the model is the app.
-The app model is stored in the [Directory](#directory) and maintained by using [Genus Studio](#genus-studio).
-The terms [directory](#directory) and [app model](#app-model) are often used interchangeably.

 Note that our use of the term "model" does not imply that a model is some form of simplification.
 To us a model is distilled knowledge and a way of structuring a domain.

+Prior to relase 2018.1, the terms [directory](#directory) and app model were used interchangeably in Genus Apps.

 ## Application